WASHINGTON -- Federal workers, who would take a hit in the paycheck from President Clinton's budget proposal, may get part of the hit back.

 The Senate and House budget committees adopted language this week suggesting that Congress will find a way later this year to finance the raise by making cuts elsewhere, thus preserving the savings the president sought with the pay freeze.

-Maryland Rep. Steny H. Hoyer, chairman of the House Democratic Caucus and a member of the Appropriations Committee, said the Clinton administration has agreed to a restoration of the locality raise provided cuts are made elsewhere.
+Maryland Rep. Steny Hoyer, chairman of the House Democratic Caucus and a member of the Appropriations Committee as well as head of the subcommittee that handles federal employees' pay, says the Clinton administration has agreed to a restoration of the locality raise provided cuts are made elsewhere.